OpenDataLiteracy/WA-State-Library-2018/readme.md

-## See  `WA-State-Library-2018/WA State Library Proposal.docx` for project proposal description.
+## See  `PlanOfWork.md` for most recently updated project description.

 ## The issues that each intern should complete are as follows